yeongaori/chzzk-chat-bot/README.md

-# CHZZK Chat Bot Setup Guide
+# CHZZK Chat Bot

-Welcome to the CHZZK Chat Bot setup!
-Follow these steps to get your chat bot up and running in no time.
+Simple chat bot software running on the Selenium web driver for the CHZZK streaming service

 ## Prerequisites
 Make sure you have the following installed before proceeding: